nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/stack_configuration.rst

    :local:
    :depth: 2

-This guide provides information on the configuration of the Wi-Fi® stack and the nRF70 Series driver's performance.
+This guide provides information on the configuration of the Wi-Fi® stack and the nRF Wi-Fi driver's performance.

 Zephyr OS factors
 *****************